MikeMightHack/morgoth.github.io/_posts/2022-03-20-ADBloodHound.md

 ## BloodHound
-Now is time to extract all this information for bloodhound.
+Now is time to extract all this information for BloodHound.
 We will use [BloodHound.py](https://github.com/fox-it/BloodHound.py), from our Kali.
 We can install it using pip:
 ```shell
 pip install bloodhound
 ```